Engineering Discipline

 Cloud Proxy Hardening

-Section titled “Cloud Proxy Hardening”The cloud proxy (sanctum-cloud-proxy.py) sits between the Smart Router and OpenRouter.
+Section titled “Cloud Proxy Hardening”The cloud proxy (proxyd, the Rust daemon at ~/Projects/sanctum-rs/services/sanctum-proxy, on :4040) sits between the council and the upstream providers.
+It started life as a Python script and is a Rust binary now — the usual Sanctum arc: Python while a thing is feature-organic, Rust once it’s load-bearing.
 It exists because giving six AI agents unlimited access to a pay-per-token cloud API is how you wake up to a surprise invoice.
 Five layers of protection:

 | Layer | What It Does |